scloud19/SECipedia/Ethical Hacking/Web_App_Security/web_app_sec_authentication/web_app_sec_auth_design_flaws.md

       Same as the username
       Set to a default value

     Admin passwords might not be subjected to the same stringent guidelines

+    Insecure storage
+      If passwords are being hashed using a standard algorithm such as MD5/SHA-1 Allows an attacker to simply look up observed hashes in a rainbow table

 Brute-Forcible Login
   If a user tries so many logins within a timeframe, deny him/her